Bay Creek Neighborhood Association, Inc. Bylaws

 2.2 Treasurer, who administers all monies and assets of the association and all financial records and files for the association, and regularly provides an oral or written financial report to the association.

 Section 3.
-An officer may be removed at any time by a 2/3rds vote of the full Neighborhood Council or a majority of the association membership.
+An officer may be removed at any time by a 2/3rds vote of the full Neighborhood Council or a 2/3 vote of the association membership present at a regularly scheduled meeting.

 Section 4.
 Any vacancy shall be filled by election of the Neighborhood Council.
 The appointee shall serve until the next annual meeting.

 Section 5.
-The council shall report the state of the affairs of the association to the members of the association at the general membership meetings.
+The Neighborhood Council shall report the state of the affairs of the association to the members of the association at the general membership meetings.

 Article VI.
 Committees